SteelSeries QcK Gaming Mouse Pad

 Corsair came in with the top gaming mouse pad, albeit with a few issues.
 You know how we do it on Gear Hungry: we like to get the negatives out of the way first and foremost.
 This comes treated to try and prevent stains and damage, but it brings with it a highly chemical smell.
 On top of that, the coloration you see on the marketing photos are fairly accurate: this is going to fade from black to white with age, which doesn’t impede on its function, but is still unfortunate.
 Corsair did mark this at an incredibly low price, making it one of the best values on our list.

 While you run into those little issues, you get immense horizontal space for maximum range.
 Even with that discoloration problem, the material never frays or slips, thanks to the quality construction and no-skid rubber base.
 Wherever you place this down, it’s going to stick.
 The textile-specific textured top allows you to maintain accuracy no matter what, making this ultra functional, and intense for long-winded gaming sessions.
+If you are into gaming, make sure you also check our guide to the top gaming routers.

 Anti-fray cloth surface